celariss/flutter_heating_control_app/README.md

 > Note: The only language currently available in this app is French (see TODO section)

 ## Target platforms
-This flutter app can be run for the following targets :
+This flutter app can be run on the following targets :
 - Android device,
 - Windows, as a desktop application
 - Browser